Everything You Need to Know About the Easter Rabbit

 Incorporating chocolate into this holiday can help make it more fun for kids and lessen the chances of having messy decorations.

-The first chocolate Easter eggs were made in Germany and France during the 1900s.
+The first chocolate Easter eggs were made in Germany and France during the early 1900s.
 However, there is one problem with these initial chocolate eggs.

 Easter is the second best-selling holiday in the United States.